sidhanauk/automationdemo/README.md

 Roles:
 - common - holds common tasks and handlers to both load balancer and web server.
 This installs nginx and git
 - lb - holds task and handlers for loadbalancer.
 It also has config template for ngnix loadbalancer setup.
-Loadbalacing is performed in roundrobin way.
+Load balacing is performed in roundrobin way.
 - web - holds task and handlers for web servers.
 It also has html and config template for nginx webserver setup.

 Playbook: pb_webserver.yml